pavanshelke16/Football_Match_Prediction/README.md

 ## Model Performance

-I have performed Logistic Regression and Random Rorest Classification on the dataset with Logistic Regression giving the highest accuracy of 60.00%
+I have performed Logistic Regression and Random Forest Classification on the dataset with Logistic Regression giving the highest accuracy of 60.00%
 ## Getting Started

 1. Install dependencies: `pip install -r requirements.txt`